mertcankirci/bankey-swiftui/README.md

-# bankey-swiftui
-Bankey app that Jonathan Rasmusson created in his UIKit Udemy course but coded with SwiftUI
+Hi !
+In this project i cloned the Bankey project from Jonathan Rasmusson.You can find the project in his UIKit udemy course but i will code Bankey with SwiftUI.Hope you enjoy !